-Med-e-Talks is a event going to be held in Bangalore on the 26th of Jan.
-Compared to the previous Med-e-Talks this is larger in scale and broader in scope.
-The attendees and speakers of the event are prominent personalities from medical profession including CEO’s of hospitals and healthcare industries and are brought together under the theme “Developing winning strategies that enhance quality, care and marketing innovation”
+Med-E-Talks \'20 is a event going to be held in Bengaluru on the 26th of Jan.
+Compared to the previous Med-E-Talks this is larger in scale and broader in scope.
+The attendees and speakers of the event are prominent personalities from medical profession including CEO’s of hospitals and healthcare industries and are brought together under the theme “All about healthcare marketing".

 Why Our Event is Special

 India has witnessed rapid transformation in almost all sectors over the past 25 years.
 IT, Tourism, Education, Infrastructure, SME and Healthcare have been the most prominent.
 While most of these sectors are at a maturity stage in the life cycle, healthcare sector has surprised everybody with the depth of the transformation required at multiple levels.
 The constant changes the healthcare transformation has demanded created both opportunities and threats for all concerned which includes, healthcare providers, patients, professionals, healthcare management executives, government and insurance providers.
 These opportunities have been harnessed by many professionals in various sectors including the private healthcare providers like Dr. Prathap C Reddy the founder of Apollo Hospitals.
 Various other sectors have also utilised the opportunities provided by the transformation in the healthcare which includes Healthcare IT, Healthcare Equipment, Healthcare Standardization, Healthcare Quality and Patient Safety.